mbrugman67/BusPirate-docs-hugo/content/docs/overview/dual-rs232-adapter.md

 Microcontrollers typically have a TTL serial UART where a 0 is represented by 0 volts and a 1 is represented by 3.3volts or 5volts.
 RS-232 uses a different voltage range, a 0 is represented by +3 to +15volts and a 1 is represented by -3 to -15volts.
 The Bus Pirate can't directly communicate with RS-232 devices because it's voltage range is too low.
 This adapter converts the Bus Pirate UART to RS-232 voltage levels.

-{{% alert context="danger" %}}
-Dual RS-232 Adapter is "in development".
-If hardware is available it has passed  basic functionality tests, but there isn't full documentation or support just yet.
-At this stage, it's best suited for developers who are comfortable with hardware and firmware development.
-Or for those who want to follow along.
-{{% /alert %}}

 {{% readfile "/_common/_footer/_footer-cart.md" %}}

 ## DTE and DCE connectors